- "I... am the prophet. I... am the chosen o--" *BOOM*

 - The entire scene between Jesse, Cassidy, and the casting agent.

-- One of Viktor's henchmen learns about Jesse's power and plays music on his phone during their fight to make himself immune from the Word.
+- Pat, Viktor's head torturer, learns about Jesse's power and plays music in his headset during their fight to make himself immune to the Word.
 What song does he play to protect himself?
 "Uptown Girl" by Billy Joel.

 - While it's ominous that the Saint has made his way to New Orleans, there's no denying seeing him slowly walking in a bike lane, in full 1800s regalia (including a sword), is hilarious.